 How Does A Catapult Work?

-You have built a really simple and cool Easter catapult, so what’s the STEM behind it?
+Now that you have built a simple and cool Easter catapult, so what’s the STEM behind it?

-A catapult is a simple machine, and if you guessed the lever, you are correct!
+A catapult is a simple machine; you are correct if you guessed the lever!
 What are the parts of a lever?
-A lever has an arm {popsicle sticks}, fulcrum or what the arm balances on {more popsicle sticks}, and the load which is the object to launch.
+A lever has an arm {popsicle sticks}, fulcrum or what the arm balances on {more popsicle sticks}, and the load, which is the object to launch.

-Newton’s 3 Laws of Motion: An object at rest stays at rest, until a force is applied, and an object will stay in motion until something creates an imbalance in the motion.
+Newton’s three Laws of Motion state that an object at rest stays at rest until a force is applied, and an object will stay in motion until something creates an imbalance in the motion.
 Every action causes a reaction.

-When you pull down the lever arm all that potential energy gets stored up!
-Release it and that potential energy gradually changes over to kinetic energy.
-Gravity also does its part as it pulls the egg back down to the ground.
+When you pull down the lever arm, all that potential energy gets stored up!
+Release it, and that potential energy gradually changes to kinetic energy.
+Gravity also does its part, pulling the egg back down to the ground.

 Play and Learn with an Easter Popsicle Stick Catapult Building Activity Pin